KQM-git/TCL/docs/evidence/characters/electro/lisa.md

 The current description for Lisa's first constellation is currently limited, it states that:
 _"Lisa recovers 2 Energy for every opponent hit while holding Violet Arc.
 A maximum of 10 Energy can be regenerated in this manner at any one time"_

-Additionally, other mechanics with regards to the generated energy from this constellation are as follows:
+Additionally, other mechanics with regards to the generated Energy from this constellation are as follows:

 * Energy is provided directly to Lisa in a delay after an opponent is hit with Violet Arc
 * If Lisa is not present in the field before Energy is to be provided to Lisa, it will have no effect